Autoplot App Guide

 Autonomy Requirements

 For precision in autonomous operations, configuring the RTK-GPS is essential.
-This high-accuracy GPS configuration is critical for tasks that require precise geolocation capabilities.
+This is critical for tasks that require precise geo-location capabilities.
+Detailed RTK-GPS information can be found on the GPS Service overview page.

 How to Use the Autoplot App